Eric Mill is a leader in technology policy and cybersecurity, with a long background in public service.

-Eric was previously part of the U.S. General Services Administration and its 18F team, where he led the U.S. government's adoption of strong encryption (HTTPS) for all public federal web services.
-Eric also oversaw Login.gov, which offers secure, private authentication to millions of people sign into U.S. public services securely and privately.
+Before that, Eric served in the 18F team at the U.S. General Services Administration, where he led the federal government's adoption of strong encryption for its online services.
+While at GSA, Eric oversaw Login.gov, which lets millions of people sign into U.S. public services securely and privately.

-Before that, Eric worked for the Sunlight Foundation, a civil society group dedicated to government transparency.
+Prior to 18F, Eric was a part of the Sunlight Foundation, a civil society group dedicated to government transparency.
 At Sunlight, Eric created open data services that helped the public follow government activity, advised Congress on its open data strategy, and provided expert guidance to anti-corruption NGOs around the world.

 Some of my work: